The CarbLovers Diet actually encourages you to have more carbs, as long as you pick the right ones.

 Is It Good for Certain Conditions?

-Good news if you have diabetes: A diet high in fiber and complex carbs, like this one, will keep blood sugar levels steady and help the body use glucose more effectively.
+Good news if you have diabetes: A diet high in fiber and complex carbs, like this one, will help keep blood sugar levels steady and help the body use glucose more effectively.
 Talk to your doctor or dietitian first to be sure this diet fits into your diabetes treatment plan.

 Since no food is off limits on this plan, though, you’ll need to choose carefully to make sure you don’t go over your sodium, fat, or cholesterol limits.